jDanielDetes/UI-III-Flexbox/README.md

 ## To Get Started

-* Fork the project to your GitHub account
+* Fork the project to your GitHub account.
 * Clone this project into a directory on your machine.
 * Open the code with your preferred integrated development environment (IDE).
 * Start on the objectives